sajeebchandan/Podcaster-Releases/README.md

 Since v3.3.2 I've been using [BASS.NET](http://bass.radio42.com/) along with BASS by [un4seen](http://www.un4seen.com/) for FFT Processing

-Currently I'm using a custom version of [filoe/cscore: CSCore - .NET Audio Library](https://github.com/filoe/cscore) by [Florian](https://github.com/filoe).
+Currently I'm using a customized version of [filoe/cscore: CSCore - .NET Audio Library](https://github.com/filoe/cscore) by [Florian](https://github.com/filoe).
 I've done the customization as per my need.
 Thanks [Florian](https://github.com/filoe) for making this awesome library open source.
-I've using this library for audio rendering as well as FFT processing
+I'm using this library for audio rendering as well as FFT processing

 ### Another credits: